Data sovereignty: National data sovereignty measures

+United States extraterritorial data access laws

+The CLOUD Act allows United States authorities to request data from covered service providers regardless of where the data is physically stored.
+Courts can require parent companies to provide data held by their subsidiaries, and such orders may be accompanied by nondisclosure requirements preventing the provider from notifying affected users.
+This framework has been described in legal commentary as creating legal tension with Article 48 of the General Data Protection Regulation (GDPR), which restricts the transfer of personal data in response to foreign court or administrative orders unless based on an international agreement.
+As a result, service providers operating in both jurisdictions may face competing legal obligations under U.S. and EU law.

+Section 702 of the Foreign Intelligence Surveillance Act (FISA) is a provision of United States federal law that authorizes intelligence agencies to compel electronic communication service providers to assist in the collection of foreign intelligence.
+The authority targets non U.S. persons, including individuals and entities, reasonably believed to be located outside the United States and operates without individualized warrants, instead relying on programmatic certifications approved by the Foreign Intelligence Surveillance Court.
+The program has been described by the government as an important national security tool and has also drawn criticism over the incidental collection of communications involving U.S. persons.

 Criticism

 A common criticism of data sovereignty brought forward by corporate actors is that it impedes and has the potential to destroy processes in cloud computing.
 Since cloud storage might be dispersed and disseminated in a variety of locations at any given time, it is argued that governance of cloud computing is difficult under data sovereignty laws.
 For example, data held in the cloud may be illegal in some jurisdictions but legal in others.
 The concept of a sovereign cloud is proposed as a solution to address this challenge.

 Some scholars have presented the argument that data sovereignty involves the authority of the state being able to control data.
 This excessive power that the state and a few large corporations hold, due to their direct influence over data resources, can undermine the security of data sovereignty.

 According to economist and political science professor Susan Ariel Aaronson, founder and director of the Digital Trade and Data Governance Hub at George Washington University, "some governments are seeking to regulate the commercial use of personal data without enacting clear rules governing public sector use...
 The hoarding of data by nations or firms may reduce data generativity and the public benefits of data analysis."